ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 # React Router

-managing multiple views in a React app
+Managing multiple views in a React app.

 ## Covers